 Priapism is an unwanted erection lasting over four hours.
 The number one cause of priapism are medications used to treat ED.
 Priapism is considered a medical emergency because a sustained erection can cause damage to the structure of the penis.
 Do not inject yourself with these medications without a prescription and after a discussion with your physician.
 Men who borrow the medication from others, or buy Trimix online without a prescription, with no established safe dosage based on their medical history, are the most likely to run into trouble (Köhler, 2020).
 The incidence of priapism with Trimix ranges from 0% to 3.7% of users (Seyam et al., 2005).

-Drugs that stimulate the sympathetic nervous system, such as pseudoephedrine and terbutaline, are frequently prescribed to dilate blood vessels and speed drainage of blood from the penis.
+Drugs that stimulate the sympathetic nervous system, such as pseudoephedrine and terbutaline, are frequently prescribed to constrict blood vessels and speed drainage of blood from the penis.
 If men do not find relief within 15 minutes, they should call their physician for further instructions or go to the emergency room for treatment (Bennarchik et al., 2010).

 Cavernous fibrosis is another potential side-effect from an intra-cavernous injection.
 It occurs most commonly with injectables containing papaverine.
 Cavernous fibrosis occurs in less than one percent of men using alprostadil and approximately four percent with Trimix.
 The risk of fibrosis depends on the dosage and frequency of injection.
 Temporarily discontinuing treatment will resolve fibrosis most times (Bennarchik et al., 2010).

 Trimix should not be used by men who are allergic to any of its components, have a condition that predisposes to priapism (prolonged erection), have an anatomical deformity of the penis, or are taking any medications that interfere with blood clotting (McVary, 2010).
 To minimize the side effects of Trimix, it is essential to start slow and use a low dose.
 It is also important that you follow up every six months and that you report all complications or concerns.